English Muffin Bread ~ Perfect Bread for Toasting! Homemade Bread that has the Same Texture and Flavor as Your Favorite English Muffins!

-When I found this recipe on Pinterest I was immediately dying to try it.
+I have a confession to make.
 Bread usually scares me because it calls for a certain temperature of liquids and the yeast just makes me nervous, but this one looked so simple I knew I could handle it and so can you!

-I made this recipe on Friday and took a couple loaves out to my mom’s for coffee the next morning since I had to steal her loaf pans to make it as I needed four and only have two.
-I’ll be investing in two more trust me!
+I made this recipe on Friday and took a couple loaves out to my mom’s for coffee the next morning because I always like to treat my family when I make new recipes.
+They don’t ever seem to complain about it!

 This bread is so simple and easy plus it makes your home smell like a million bucks.
 It makes wonderful toast especially smothered with my mom’s homemade Strawberry Rhubarb jam.
 The hubby is waiting to make some eggs and sausage with it.
 He was super excited about this prospect!